 Surfers were in Costa Rica before the eco-tourists.
 Nicaragua and El Salvador would be bereft of many hotels and restaurants if it wasn’t for surfing.

 Surfing has done wonders for Central America.

-Now when we talk about surfing in Central America, we’re talking about five of the seven countries down here.
+Now when we talk about surfing in Central America, we’re really talking about five countries.

 Belize and Honduras, not so much.
 It’s all about the Mesoamerican Barrier Reef, you see.
 This coral reef, the second largest in the world, keeps the big waves well offshore.
 Because of this, Belize and Honduras have some of the best diving and snorkeling on the planet, but no surf.

-That said, I’ve heard about a place called Long Caye in Belize that has surf, although I don’t know anyone who’s been.
+That said, I’ve heard about a surf spot in Belize called Long Caye, although I don’t know anyone who’s been.
 And Honduras must have some spots, somewhere, no?
 Again, I’ve never heard of any or of anyone who’s surfed in Honduras.
 I’m not sure either country is worth checking out for a serious surf trip.

 So it’s back to the other five if you’re into some Central America surfing.
 But where should you go?

 There are thousands of beaches and thousands of breaks down here.
 Some famous and some others secret.
 But I want to talk about specific surf towns in Central America.
 Not so much specific beaches, but the towns that have made – or are making – their names through surfing and surf culture.